dantleech/blog/content/posts/2025/09-01-one-hour-expression-language.md

 ## Show Me Your Code, Please?

-This code was created at the PHPSW meetup on the 9th of July.
+This code was created at the PHPSW meetup on the 9th of July and was driven by unit tests which have been omitted in this blog post.
+See the [repository](https://github.com/dantleech/onehourexpr/tree/phpsw).

-{{% callout %}}
+{{% godzilla %}}
-I do not claim that this code is particularly _good_ but I would leave refactoring as an excercise to you the reader, because I'm **actually a nice guy**.
+Godzilla says that if he wrote this code he would be **angry**.
+He suggests you refactor it or you'll be angry too. **Thankyou Godzilla**.
-{{%/ callout %}}
+{{%/ godzilla %}}

 ### Tokenizer